MicrosoftDocs/data-integration/data-integration/vnet/manage-data-gateways.md

 ![Manage settings.](media/manage-settings.png)

-### Time to auto-pause
+## Manage time to auto-shutdown

-Sometimes referred to as time to live, this setting allows you to shutdown a VNet data gateway that has been idling for the designated amount of time.
+This setting allows you to shutdown a VNet data gateway that has been idling for the designated amount of time.
 Idling starts after the last query has finished executing.
 The interval to wait options include: 30 minutes, 1 hour, 1 hour and 30 minutes, 2 hours, 2 hours and 30 minutes, 4 hours, 6 hours, 8 hours, 12 hours, and 24 hours.

 ## Remove VNet data gateways